reviewboard/reviewboard/docs/manual/users/reviews/reviews.rst

 Reviewers can :ref:`leave comments on file attachments
 <reviewing-file-attachments>`.
 Depending on the type of file attachment, this
-might be on a line in a text file, an area of an image or PDF, or on the entire file as a whole.
+might be on a line in a text file, an area of an image or document, or on the entire file as a whole.
 For supported file types, reviews will show the portion of the file being reviewed (such as a cropped part of the image containing the comment).